Cross-Plattform and Portable

 CoppeliaSim is cross-platform, and allows the creation of portable, scalable and easy maintainable content: a single portable file can contain a fully functional model (or scene), including control code.

-Simulator and simulations are fully customizable, with 6 programming approaches that are mutually compatible and that can even work hand-in-hand.
-6 fully supported programming languages.
+Simulator and simulations are fully customizable, with 5 programming approaches that are mutually compatible and that can even work hand-in-hand.
+7 supported programming languages.

-ROS & BlueZero interface: publishers, subscribers & service calls.
+ROS interfaces: publishers, subscribers & service calls.
 Extendable

-> 100 embeddable CoppeliaSim functions: control a simulation or the simulator itself remotely (e.g. from a real robot or another PC).
-Easy to use, extendable, fast, supports sync. or async. operation
+Control a simulation or the simulator itself remotely (e.g. from a real robot or another PC)

-4 physics engines (Bullet Physics, ODE, Newton and Vortex Dynamics) for fast and customizable dynamics calculations, to simulate real-world physics and object interactions (collision response, grasping, etc.).
+5 physics engines (MuJoCo, Bullet Physics, ODE, Newton and Vortex Dynamics) for fast and customizable dynamics calculations, to simulate real-world physics and object interactions (collision response, grasping, etc.).

 Inverse/forward kinematics calculations for any type of mechanism (branched, closed, redundant, containing nested loops, etc.).
 An embeddable version of the IK/FK algorithms is available.